ZeppLu/KDE-at-Arch/HiDPI/README.md

 Konsole
 -------------
-Annoying transparent horizontal lines, so we should force it not to use display scaling by running `fix-konsole.bash`.
+~~Annoying transparent horizontal lines, so we should force it not to use display scaling by running `fix-konsole.bash`.~~ The issue should have been fixed, update your video driver to check.
+If not, you can try the script.

 Netease Cloud Music
 -------------